datalad-handbook/book/docs/contributing.rst

   those).

-- Any content in this part can deviate from the examples and narrative used for introduction and basics whenever necessary (e.g. concrete domain specific use cases).
+- Any content in this part can deviate from the examples and narrative used for introduction and basics whenever necessary (e.g., concrete domain specific use cases).
 However, if possible, common example datasets, names, terms should be adopted, and the broadest feasible target audience should be assumed.
 Such more generic content should form the early chapters in this part.